scolapicchioni/blazor/Lab12/readme.md

 Task<int> GetPhotosCountAsync();
 ```

-- Open the `IPhotosRepository` interface located under the `Interfaces` folder of the `PhotoSharingApplication.Shared.Core` project.
+- Open the `IPhotosRepository` interface located under the `Interfaces` folder of the `PhotoSharingApplication.Core` project.
 - Replace this code

 ```cs